foulow/SimpleForex/README.md

 ### General information

 This is a demo application using .NET Core 3.1 and Angular 2+.
+Consist on a currency exchange API/Web client for consulting and purchasing foreign currency units.

+Each currency is defined by its code, here is a list with the currently supported currencies.

+- American dollar (USD) / Argentinian peso (ARS) => USD_ARS
+- Brazilian Real (BRL) / Argentinian peso (ARS) => BRL_ARS

+> More foreign currencies will be added in the future. like the Canadian Dollar (CAD)
+> For more information about international monetary units go [here](https://es.wikipedia.org/wiki/ISO_4217#C%C3%B3digos_de_divisa_ISO_4217[6]%E2%80%8B).

-Consist on a foreign currencies consult/purchase using the argentina monetary unit.
-(ARS) each user has a limit on the amount of foreign currency they can purchase in a month:
+Each user has a limit on the amount of foreign currency they can purchase in a month:

 - 200 for the American Dollars (USD)
 - 300 for the Brazilian Real (BRL)

-> More foreign currencies will be added in the future. like the Canadian Dollar (CAD)

-Here are some information about the architectures, code principles, design patterns and libraries used in this project.

 #### Architectures